cyclus/cyclus.github.com/source/cep/cep26.rst

 Once the pairs have been created, the solver can sort the value of their unit cost from smallest to largest, therefore minimizing the total cost of the system.

-This change represents a fundamental change to the behavior of the cyclus simulator.
-As mentioned there will be several changed to the cyclus core code due to this change.
+This change represents a fundamental change to the behavior of the Cyclus simulator.
+As mentioned there will be several changed to the Cyclus core code due to this change.
 We will aimed to update all of these locations with the new code as well as documentation to help developers update their software and to support future developers using Cyclus.

 Backwards Compatibility
 =======================
-It is our goal to ensure that the cyclus core, and the cycamore archetypes will be updated to be inline with this CEP.
+It is our goal to ensure that the Cyclus core, and the Cycamore archetypes will be updated to be in line with this CEP.
 Unfortunately any third party archetypes will need to be updated by those parties.

 It is our aim that this change function as a staged point for a Cyclus 2.0 release.